CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 ### Methods to clean the data:

-You need to have the have the following methods in your class which will be used to clean the data.
+You need to have the following methods in your class which will be used to clean the data.
 In each of the following methods which help in cleaning data, if the input parameter is null or of length 0, then return `null`.

 #### - `public ArrayList<String> splitLine (String sentence)`

 This method takes in a String as a parameter.
-The String will contain the entire review and this method should split it into words and return an ArrayList of words.
+The String will contain the the entire contents of one review and this method should split it into words and return an ArrayList of words.

 Example:

 input --> The Jungle-Book is a fantastic movie!
 It's the best!!
 output --> ("The", "Jungle-Book", "is", "a", "fantastic", "movie!", "It's", "the", "best!!")

-#### - `public ArrayList<String> replaceHyphensQuotes (ArrayList<String> words)`
+#### - `public ArrayList<String> splitAtHyphensAndQuotes (ArrayList<String> words)`

 This methods takes in an ArrayList of words and splits the words in the ArrayList at the hyphens and single quotes and return a modified ArrayList of words.